DarrenM07/DFootball/README.md

     ```
     path('xml/', show_xml, name='show_xml'),
     ```
-    6. Open the views.py file in the main directory and create a new function that receives a parameter request with the name show_json with a variable in the function itself that stores the result of the query of all data in the MoodEntry.
+    6. Open the views.py file in the main directory and create a new function that receives a parameter request with the name show_json with a variable in the function itself that stores the result of the query of all data in the ObjectEntry.
     ```
     def show_json(request):
     data = ObjectEntry.objects.all()